 One Health Approach

-The management of monkeypox under the One Health framework emphasizes the interconnectedness of human, animal, and environmental health to prevent and control outbreaks.
+The management of Monkeypox under the One Health framework emphasizes the interconnectedness of human, animal, and environmental health to prevent and control outbreaks.
 Monkeypox, being a zoonotic disease, necessitates concerted efforts to monitor and manage its transmission between animals and people.
 Surveillance systems must identify cases promptly in both communities, while public education initiatives advocate for hygiene, safe animal handling, and symptom awareness Vaccination and isolation of human cases, alongside monitoring and reducing contact with animal reservoirs like rodents and primates, are key strategies.
-Environmental initiatives, such effective waste management and the restriction of deforestation, mitigate spillover risks.
-By fostering collaboration among healthcare providers, veterinarians, ecologists, and policymakers, the One Health approach ensures a comprehensive and sustainable response to monkeypox.
+Environmental initiatives, such as effective waste management,restriction of deforestation andmitigation of spill over risks.
+By fostering collaboration among healthcare providers, veterinarians, ecologists, and policymakers, the One Health approach ensures a comprehensive and sustainable response to Monkeypox.

 Conclusion

 Monkeypox is a re-emerging zoonotic disease that poses significant public health challenges due to its ability to spread across humans, animals, and environments.
 Effective management necessitates a multi-faceted approach encompassing surveillance, vaccination, public education, and robust healthcare infrastructure.
 Addressing the ecological and societal factors driving its resurgence, such as deforestation and wildlife interaction, is equally critical.
 Implementing a One Health paradigm facilitates interdisciplinary collaboration, uniting human, animal, and environmental health to alleviate outbreaks.
-Continued research, resource allocation, and global cooperation are essential to control monkeypox and prevent future zoonotic disease threats, safeguarding public health and biodiversity alike.
+Continued research, resource allocation, and global cooperation are essential to control Monkeypox and prevent future zoonotic disease threats, safeguarding public health and biodiversity alike.

 Greek Symbols and Special Characters -None